Financial advice is everywhere.

 Be prepared for the possibility that it may take you time to get the advice aligned with your personal situation.

-Keep in mind: nothing is immediate when it comes to your finances and patience is truly a virtue.
+Keep in mind: nothing is immediate when it comes to managing money and patience is truly a virtue.

 Step 5: Implement Your Customized Plan Using Financial Advice